sublee/trueskill/docs/index.rst

 `Xbox Live <http://www.xbox.com/live>`_ to rank and match players.
 TrueSkill system quantizes "TRUE" skill points by a Bayesian inference algorithm.

-This project is a Python package which implements TrueSkill system.
+This project is a Python package which implements TrueSkill™ rating system.

 Installation